ku-dml/mol-infer/Cyclic/README.md

 At the point of writing, this repository has not been fully prepared (see the status below).
 Please wait for some days before we can finish the final development and documentation for a full release.

 * Module 1: complete
-* Module 2: lack of English document
+* Module 2: lack of English manual
-* Module 3: lack of Japanese document
+* Module 3: lack of Japanese manual
-* Module 4: under preparation
+* Module 4: lack of manual

 ---